amador22cc/osticket-prereqs/README.md

 <img width="1252" alt="Screenshot 2024-09-04 at 7 05 51 PM" src="https://github.com/user-attachments/assets/b895d171-becf-4c7a-8025-a0f5f31e4b58">

-Now that we have renamed the files, right click on the file and go to properties.
+</P>14)Now that we have renamed the files, right click on the file and go to properties.
 From there click security, click on advance, and disable the inheritance.
 We will select Remove all inherited permissions from this object.

 <img width="1252" alt="Screenshot 2024-09-04 at 7 25 54 PM" src="https://github.com/user-attachments/assets/6b09fe9d-5042-4920-81c6-97aa648ca9b6">